aleph2c/learning_xslt_with_python/README.md

 through [his help on stack overflow](https://stackoverflow.com/users/252228/martin-honnen) and his [gists on github](https://gist.github.com/martin-honnen).

-XSLT is a powerful and robust technology.
-It has been actively developed for almost 25 years, and it has been responsive to its community's feedback.
-This has been possible because Michael Kay has created a company called Saxonica, where he can get paid to develop the language while also working on open standards boards and writing books about XSLT/XPath.
-He offers up part of his software as open source, and makes his money by licensing XSLT compilers that have more features.
-His open-source software acts as a loss-leader for his business.
-He and his developers are active on StackOverflow, manage their bugs using openly available bug trackers and are in constant contact with their users.
+XSLT is a powerful and robust technology that has been actively developed for almost 25 years.
+It has been responsive to its community's feedback, largely thanks to Michael Kay, who created a company called Saxonica.
+Through Saxonica, Kay can earn money to develop the language while working on open standards boards and writing books about XSLT/XPath.
+He offers part of his software as open source and makes money by licensing XSLT compilers with additional features.
+His open-source software serves as a loss-leader for his business.
+Kay and his developers are active on Stack Overflow, manage their bugs using openly available bug trackers, and maintain constant contact with their users.

 As of March 23rd 2023 Saxonica released the ``saxonche 12.1.0`` pip package.
 This is a XSLT programming language compiler and parser as a Python pip package, under the Mozilla Public Licence.
 The ``saxonche`` package supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1.
-But the Saxonica "Schema Validator" processor is disabled in ``saxonche``, it looks like it can be turned on by purchasing a license, but the feature looks buggy and [mostly abandoned](https://saxonica.plan.io/issues/4845).
+However the Saxonica "Schema Validator" processor is disabled in ``saxonche``, it looks like it can be turned on by purchasing a license, but the feature looks buggy and [mostly abandoned](https://saxonica.plan.io/issues/4845).
 The ``saxconche`` python library uses ctypes to build a SaxonC XSLT compiler and